-Just before Einstein published his theory of general relativity, my maternal grandfather, Henry Flattery, became a Detective in the New York City Police Department.
-In equal and opposite forces, Flattery got places relatively quickly.
-Drafted into the U.S. Army in 1917, he served in the 69th Infantry Regiment (aka The Fighting Irish.)
-He returned to his detective post in Queens after the war.
+Just moments before Einstein published his theory of general relativity, my maternal grandfather, Henry Flattery, was ordained as a Detective in the New York City Police Department.
+Using equal and opposite forces, Flattery got places relatively quickly.
+At the spur of the moment, he was drafted into the U.S. Army where he served in the 69th Infantry Regiment.
+After the war, the flatfoot of Queens returned to his post in South Ozone Park.

-Captain Flattery led 8 homicide squads in Jamaica, reporting directly to the Queens District Attorney.
+Captain Flattery led 8 detective squads in Jamaica, reporting directly to the Queens District Attorney for more than 200 cases involving homicides, kidnappings, arson…you name it.
 He received three commendations and four citations for excellent police duty between 1915 and 1952.
-To top all that, he gave me a dollar on my First Communion.

 Hear lies the blog of

 Shit My Brain Says

 Was Bob Keeshan really a Captain or was he just some clown from Chicago who liked kids?
 Stay tuned for the next episode of Kangaroo Court where YOU get to be the judge.read more

 On April 10, 2019, scientists unveiled an image of Messier 87, a supergiant elliptical galaxy in the constellation Virgo.read more